15 of the Most Famous Golf Courses around the World

 14. Shinnecock Hills Golf Club, New York (USA)

-A superb golf course for anyone touring the US!
-The beautifully green and rugged looking Shinnecock Hills Golf Club is set in the town of Southampton on Long Island in New York.
+A superb golf course for anyone touring the USA!
+The beautifully green and rugged-looking Shinnecock Hills Golf Club is set in the town of Southampton on Long Island in New York.
 For anyone popping over to the Big Apple, this course is a must.
-Prestigious, extremely well managed, and a course that holds its own with other high status courses in the US, Shinnecock Hills offers an experience you won’t forget.
+Prestigious, extremely well managed, and a course that holds its own with other high-status courses in the US, Shinnecock Hills offers an experience you won’t forget.
 It has hosted the U.S. Open four times in three different centuries and is scheduled to host again in 2018.

 15. Corballis Links, County Dublin (Ireland)

 Ranked in the Top 100 list, we simply can’t forget to mention Corballis Links in Donabate, County Dublin.
 Less than 30 minutes from the city of Dublin, it’s in a great location for a golf holiday, with easy access to sightseeing and the great food and drink culture of Ireland.
 The course is over 100 years old and you stumble across some old quirks, a smattering of old fashioned course design even though the layout has been upgraded a number of times.

 If you are interested in experiencing what it is like to play golf on one of the most famous golf courses in the world, please do get in touch.
 We look forward to hearing from you.